spoelt/MovieFavourites/README.md

 # MovieFavourites
 Android App that displays the most popular movies on TMDB and shows users a detailed description of each movie.
-Uses the TMBD API (https://www.themoviedb.org/) to display the data but is neither endorsed nor certified by TMDB.
+Uses the TMDB API (https://www.themoviedb.org/) to display the data but is neither endorsed nor certified by TMDB.

 Concepts/Topics Learned:
 * SwipeLayout + GridLayout